 Comprehensive Written Exam Requirements

 - All CS graduate candidates must pass a comprehensive written examination.
 The comprehensive written examination is offered twice during each academic year, usually during the third week of both the fall and spring semesters.
-The four graduate core courses (listed above in the Graduate Courses section) are the subjects of the comprehensive written examination, in addition to two more elective courses for the option C. These two elective courses must be Computer Science courses offered through SDSU, and they must be chosen and approved by his / her graduate committee.
+The four graduate core courses (listed above in the Graduate Courses section) are the subjects of the comprehensive written examination.
+However, there may be circumstances in which the CS graduate committee may modify the subjects of the comprehensive written exam.
+In addition to two more elective courses for the option C. These two elective courses must be Computer Science courses offered through SDSU, and they must be chosen and approved by his / her graduate committee.

 - If a student submits an application to take the comprehensive exam, that application will be counted as one of their three opportunities.